itthinx/affiliates/readme.txt

 == Upgrade Notice ==

 = 2.15.8 =
-* This release updates the .pot and translation files.
+* This release updates the .pot and translation files and adds some new translations.